-Graduate course work (500, 600, or 700 level courses) reported as an "I" (incomplete) must be completed within one calendar year.
-At the time the "I" grade is given, the student must complete the "Request for Grade of Incomplete" form.
+Graduate course work (500-, 600-, and 700-level courses) reported as an "I" (incomplete) must be completed within one calendar year.
+At the time the "I" grade is given, the student must complete a "Request for Grade of Incomplete"

+form.
 The form first serves as a record of the "I" grade and the work required to complete it.
 When the student has completed the work, the form then serves as a change-of-grade authorization.

-If the work specified on the form is not completed within one calendar year, the "I" grade becomes part of the student's permanent transcript.
+If the work specified on the form is not completed within one calendar year, the "I" grade (500-, 600-, and 700-level courses) becomes part of the student's permanent transcript.
 The student is not allowed to complete the course work as specified on the "Incomplete" form.
-The student may, however, repeat the course after the "I' has become permanent by reregistering, paying fees, and fulfilling all course requirements.
+The student may, however, repeat the course after the "I" has become permanent, by reregistering, paying fees, and fulfilling all course requirements.
 The grade for the repeated course appears on the transcript but does not replace the permanent "I."